aGotelli/Projet1/README.md

-# <a name="S-Sensor"></a>Sensor
-  The sensors that are mounted in the robot are simulated with the use of the functions declared in the relative files.
-There are two files which allow to simulate the sensor behavior: the sensor.cpp and sensor.h which are discussed below.

-### <a name="Ri-sensor.cpp"></a>sensor.cpp
-  The sensor.cpp source file collects all the parameters of the robot sensors and the world; it crates an instance of it to store in every sensor class. (see [World](#S-World) ).

-  There are a few others basic operations done in this file.
-It subscribes to the robot position and it publishes the current sensors state.
-Additionally, it publishes some markers to allow the representation of the measurements.
-In the main loop, the sensor status are checked periodically, using the method describes in the header file.

-### <a name="Ri-sensor.h"></a>sensor.h
-  The header file for the sensors contains the definition of the class Sensor and RobotSensors.
-This last one is useful, as it provides a tool to ensure that, for any reason, the sensors have two different instances of the world.
-The Sensor class, provides all the functions needed to check the sensor status and obtain it absolute positions.
-As the procedure is carefully explained in the code, the reader is encouraged in reading it from there.

 # <a name="S-Robot(2,0)"></a>Robot(2,0)

   The robot component is constituted by two header files: robot_2_0.h, robot_base.h and it also makes use of an third